lj-ditrapani/SWE430/markdown/example2.markdown

     }

 Run the tests.
 The "Rewrite function" test now passes.
 However, there is a lot of duplication in the code we just wrote.
-Now that we now it works properly because of the passing test, let's refactor it to remove the redundant code.
+Now that we know it works properly because of the passing test, let's refactor it to remove the redundant code.